MirelaGTulbure/gaec-lab/content/home/welcome.md

 ## Welcome to the Geospatial Analysis for Environmental Change (GAEC) Lab!

-<span style="font-size:0.85em;">We are a group of dynamic geospatial scientists working on quantifying space time patterns of environmental change using remote sensing, spatial analysis and graph theory at sub-continental to continental scale.</span>
+<div style="font-size:0.85em;">We are a group of dynamic geospatial scientists working on quantifying space time patterns of environmental change using remote sensing, spatial analysis and graph theory at sub-continental to continental scale.</div>